Smart small bedroom with shared storage and cozy layout

 4. Keep the Closet Clean & Split

 Sharing a small closet?
 Divide it up with fabric bins, labeled drawers, and double hanging rods.
-This avoids fights and keeps both sides of the room organized.
-Use vertical shelf dividers to stack efficiently and reduce clutter.
+This avoids clutter and keeps both sides of the room organized.
+Use shelf dividers to stack efficiently.

 5. Light It Right

 Natural light and wall-mounted lighting can make the room feel bigger.
 Stick to light colors—whites, soft greys, pale blues—to visually expand tight spaces.
-Mirrors reflect light and give depth, especially in narrow layouts.
+Mirrors reflect light and add depth.

 Styling Tricks to Visually Expand Shared Narrow Bedrooms